Chenopodium pallidicaule: Cultivars

 In the Peruvian highlands approximately 50 different genotypes are sown.
 There are different ways by which cañihua varieties are differentiated and the naming may vary by region.
 A possible discrimination is by coloration of seeds or fluorescence into Wila (red), Q'illu (yellow), Janq'u (white), Chiara (black) and others.
 Another common classification involves distinguishing varieties by their growth habitat.
 Saiwa varieties display an upright growth habit, Last'as exhibit a semi-prostrate one, and Pampa Last'as have a prostrate growth habit, growing close to or along the ground.
 Saiwa types are well-suited for hillsides due to their lodging tolerance, while Last'as materials are preferable in plains.
 The majority of cultivated landraces belong to the Last'as type.

 There are only a few improved landraces of or even cultivars of cañihua.
 In Peru, the National Institute for Agricultural Innovation (INIA) has selected four landraces with favorable agronomic characteristics: Cupis, Ramis, and Illpa INIA 406.
 In Bolivia there are three improved varieties belonging to the Last'as type: Kullaca, Illimani and the most resent Qañawiri.
 Improved landraces typically show outstanding yield and reduced risk of grain losses in the maturity stage and during harvest.

 There is an ongoing conservation effort for the genetic diversity of cañihua in Peru.
 The germplasm banks of Camacani-UNA-Puno and Illpa-INIA-Puno currently house 430 unique samples from specific locations, accompanied by passport data and agronomic and morphological characterizations.

 Cultivation

 Cañihua is a half-domesticated plant from the highlands of Bolivia and Peru, cultivated as a pseudocereal crop for its seeds.

-Both seeds and leaves are edible.
+Both the seeds and leaves are edible.

 The plant was often cultivated in South America in the past.
 More than 200 varieties are known in Bolivia, but only twenty are still in use, with a majority of farmers cultivating just one.